COMMUNITY OUTREACH SPECIALIST

 - Ability to read, write, and speak Spanish or Hmong.

-- Knowledge of the social determinates of health and how they impact working with fatherhood programs and goals.
+- Knowledge of the social determinants of health and how they impact maternal/child health promotion programs and goals.

-- Ability to learn current trends and best practices in community health, specifically parenting and fatherhood initiatives.
+- Ability to learn current trends and best practices in community health, specifically parenting, perinatal and mental health advocacy and maternal/child health promotion initiatives.

-- Interpersonal skills: ability to establish and maintain effective working relationships in a multi-cultural, multi-disciplinary environment.
+- Interpersonal skills, including the ability to establish and maintain effective working relationships in a multi-cultural, multi-disciplinary environment.

 - Ability to read and interpret work-related documents.